ethersphere/bee-docs/docs/access-the-swarm/introduction.md

 id: introduction
 ---

-As well as earning gBZZ and supporting the network, Bee it our entrypoint to Swarm's unstoppable data storage and distribution system.
-Swarm is a distributed system designed to work with together with smart contracts to enable the development and infrastructure for full service applications running entirely on the decentralised web.
+As well as earning gBZZ and supporting the network, Bee is our entrypoint to Swarm's unstoppable data storage and distribution system.
+Swarm is a distributed system designed to work together with smart contracts to enable the development and infrastructure for full service applications running entirely on the decentralised web.

 Here's just a few of the amazing things you can do with Bee!